Hannah Prince was a journalism student and an editor with the Media Innovation Center (MIC)

 HM: Last year, CMCI sent me to New York City to attend a workshop at The New York Times on behalf of the CU Independent.
 I learned from Times’ editors and met other student journalists from around the country.
 That was very influential to me because it gave me hope for the future of the journalism industry and inspired me to work up to the standards set by publications like the Times.

-This semester, I worked as a news intern at the Daily Camera, which has been my most significant real-world journalistic experience.
+Last spring semester, I worked as a news intern at the Daily Camera, which has been my most significant real-world journalistic experience.
 By working alongside real local journalists and publishing frequent content, I gained confidence in my abilities.
 I now know I can make it in this field.

 HM: My post-graduation plans have been delayed because of COVID-19, but once it's safe to travel again, I intend to live in Spain with family for a few months and pursue freelance and travel writing.
 After that, I plan to move back to Colorado and work as a feature writer for a local magazine.